w3c/wai-people-use-web/_people-use-web/user-stories-two.md

 ## Barrier examples

 Non-literal text barrier
-: **Problem:** "I have difficulty understanding metaphors, acronyms, abbreviations, and words that aren't used in their literal sense."
+: **Barrier:** "I have difficulty understanding metaphors, acronyms, abbreviations, and words that aren't used in their literal sense."
 : **Works well:** "Websites that spell everything out and don't use metaphors are easier for me to understand."

 Plain language barrier
-: **Problem:** "Sites that use "fancy" language or long sentences to describe a simple concept are hard to understand."
+: **Barrier:** "Sites that use "fancy" language or long sentences to describe a simple concept are hard to understand."
 : **Works well:** "I'm better at understanding the content when the authors just use plain language and simple sentences."

 Consistent layout and navigation barrier
-: **Problem:** "I get confused when I go to a different page on a website and the layout and navigation aren't the same."
+: **Barrier:** "I get confused when I go to a different page on a website and the layout and navigation aren't the same."
 : **Works well:** "When there is a consistent "look" to the pages on a site, I can learn where things are."

 Heading structure barrier
-: **Problem:** "Long pages that are not broken up into sections are hard to read and understand."
+: **Barrier:** "Long pages that are not broken up into sections are hard to read and understand."
 : **Works well:** "Descriptive headings that are styled like an outline help me to find what I want and better understand the content."

 Moving or blinking content barrier
-: **Problem:** "Moving or blinking content is distracting and I can't remember what I wanted to do.
+: **Barrier:** "Moving or blinking content is distracting and I can't remember what I wanted to do.
 : **Works well:** It's best when sites don't use moving or blinking content but if they do, let me turn it off."

 ## Assistive technologies and adaptive strategies used